 Legal, accounting, certain administrative expenses and a portion of the trustee fees are paid by QEP.
-Participants are required to pay some administrative fees directly, such as the \$50 loan processing fee, redemption fees, commissions, common collective trust fund management fees and administrative fees included in the net asset valuations for the registered investment companies.
-For the periods ended December 31, 2012 and 2011, total trustee and redemption fees paid by the participants amounted to \$10,921 and \$4,941, respectively.
+Participants are required to pay some administrative fees directly including loan processing fees and outstanding loan fees, redemption fees, commissions, common collective trust fund management fees and administrative fees included in the net asset valuations for the registered investment companies.
+For the periods ended December 31, 2013 and 2012, total trustee and redemption fees paid by the participants amounted to \$20,199 and \$10,921, respectively.